boltops-tools/cody/lib/template/top/README.md

 The files in folder are used by cody to build AWS CodeBuild projects.
 For more info, check out the [cody docs](https://cody.run).
 Here's a quick start.

-## Install Tool

-    gem install cody

-This installs the `cody` command to manage the AWS CodeBuild project.

-## Update Project
+## Deploy CodeBuild Project

-To update the CodeBuild project:
+To deploy the CodeBuild project.
+IE: Ereate or update the CloudFormation stack.

 Main services: